snakers4/silero-vad/README.md

 If you are planning to run the VAD using solely the `onnx-runtime`, it will run on any other system architectures where onnx-runtume is [supported](https://onnxruntime.ai/getting-started).
 In this case please note that:

-- You will have to impolement the I/O;
+- You will have to implement the I/O;
 - You will have to adapt the existing wrappers / examples / post-processing for your use-case.

 </details>